upmcplanetracker/Psychiatry-time-generator/README.md

 This tool helps create varied and plausible time entries for 30-minute and 60-minute appointments, adding slight, randomized offsets to start times and durations to mimic real-world scenarios.

+Insurance companies are using AI to audit notes, and psychiatrist notes with Add-On Psychotherpy are a target.
+Insurance companies are also adding in exact time documentation requirements to document add-on psychotherpy, all to save money/claw back money from providers.
+No psychiatrist provides add-on therapy in a discrete block with a stopwatch like insurance is requiring re: documentation.
+This helps you stay on the right side of AI generated audits without providing false information.

 ***

 ## ✨ Features